jonescompneurolab/hnn-core/doc/install.md

 If you want to use MPI, we recommend you first try to install our `conda` package detailed [at the top of the page](#conda-installation).
 Otherwise, we **strongly** recommend you use the [Anaconda Python Distribution](https://www.anaconda.com/download/success) specifically, since Anaconda is the easiest way to download [OpenMPI](https://anaconda.org/conda-forge/openmpi) binaries, which are *not* Python code.
 If you need to use your own specific MPI binaries/libraries (such as if you are installing on an HPC platform) and you need help, then let us know on [our Github Discussions page][].

-To install HNN-Core with its MPI dependendencies using the `pip` method, follow the below instructions for your operating system.
+To install HNN-Core with its MPI dependencies using the `pip` method, follow the below instructions for your operating system.

 #### `pip` MPI: Windows